superjer/stayhomerow/README.md

 These can be used together.

-Note: Ctrl and Shift stay held down during Movement mode (useful) and Numpad mode (not so useful).
+Note: Modifiers stay held down during Movement mode (useful) and Numpad mode (not so useful).

 Function keys